 The 10 Best Hair Dryers

-This wiki has been updated 35 times since it was first published in May of 2015.
+This wiki has been updated 39 times since it was first published in May of 2015.
 Hair dryers have come a long way over the years, and today’s models feature advanced technology that reduces frizz and split ends, helps to retain moisture, and delivers beautiful, softer results.
 Their powerful motors get the job done quickly, so you’ll be out the door on time every day.
 Many are equipped with multiple speed settings and handy diffusers that distribute the airflow efficiently.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes